 Snapshot: Based in Great Britain, the independently-owned British cruise line operates a single ship, HEBRIDEAN PRINCESS, a lovely floating country house hotel that has had no equal for almost three decades in atmosphere or price.
-She is based almost entirely in Scotland, including the Western Isles, along with trips to the Norwegian fjords, and occasional cruises that calls at Northern Ireland’s ports, Ireland, and the Isle of Man.
-For 2018, see itineraries below.
+She is based largely in Scotland, with frequent base ports being Oban and Greenock, for the Inner and Outer Hebrides, the Western Isles, occasional cruises that calls at Northern Ireland’s ports, Ireland, and the Isle of Man, and in 2018, several summertime cruises to the Isles of Scilly, South of England and through the Channel as far as London.
+Return trips cruise the French coastal ports and the Channel Islands.
 N.B.
 This line should not be confused with the pair of 10-passenger yachts operated by Hebrides Cruises.

 Addendum: European river cruises, chartering the intimate 90-passenger ROYAL CROWN, ply the Rhine, Main, and Danube rivers and the Belgian and Dutch waterways May-July.
 See the website for details.

 Ships, Year Delivered & Passengers: HEBRIDEAN PRINCESS (Built 1964 as COLUMBIA and rebuilt into a cruise ship in 1989 & 50 passengers)